westwardfishdme/COMP170-study-repository/readme.md

 ```
 For some of the homework problems, you can actually use that to solve some of the problems, i.e. the rocket ships.

 While I have to check with Dr.Ennaoui to see if it's ok to share answers to past homework problems, I really wish I could show
 you how I solved that and retroactively add my pseudocode to explain what exactly I was thinking when I analyzed that problem.

+This might be a thing we do in class however, yet to see.

 ## Functions